soumukhe/AciAWSBrField-IntegrationPOC/README.md

    You can also change variable values in terraform.tfvars as you need to.
 Feel free to also modify values in vars.tf if you want.

   2) When spinning up the ACI Tenant, make sure to first source the environment file "source ./FirstSourceParallelism.env".
 This will setup the parallelism=1 env.
-     After that you can use your terraform init/fmt/validate/plan/apply commands
+     After that you can use your terraform init/fmt/validate/plan/apply/show/refresh/output commands.

   3) when spinning up EC2 on the ACI tenant, please first source the environment file: "source ./unset_env_first.env".
 This will remove the parallelism env.